 IV.
 Feasibility of generating multiple doses of 19-28z CAR EBV-CTLs from donor EBV-CTL cell lines.

-Patients with CD19+ malignancy receive cyclophosphamide intravenously (IV) over 1 hour on day -2.
+Patients with CD19+ malignancy (cohort 1) receive cyclophosphamide intravenously (IV) over 1 hour on day -2.
 Patients unable to tolerate/benefit from cyclophosphamide may receive an alternative conditioning chemotherapy at the discretion of the treating physician.
-Patients with relapsed (rel)/refractory (ref) CD19+ NHL undergoing auto-HSCT conditioning/cytoreductive chemotherapy will be selected by the treating physician based on prior therapy, prior adverse reactions, and the highest likelihood to achieve an optimal response.
-Patients then receive allogeneic EBV-CTLs IV over 1-2 hours on days 0-1 or up to 90 days following infusion of autologous HSCs (day 2-3).
+Patients with CD19+ relapsed or refractory or are considered high risk for B cell malignancies (cohorts 2 and 3) undergoing auto-HSCT conditioning/cytoreductive chemotherapy will be selected by the treating physician based on prior therapy, prior adverse reactions, and the highest likelihood to achieve an optimal response.
+Patients then receive allogeneic EBV-CTLs IV over 1-2 hours on days 0-1 or up to 120 days following infusion of autologous HSCs.
 In the absence of dose limiting toxicities attributed to the infused T cells, patients may receive up to 2 more infusions of allogeneic EBV-CTLs every 7-30 days.

 After completion of study treatment, patients are followed up monthly at months 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, and then annually for 14 years.